 One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.18% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Cooper Landing - Hope is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Cooper Landing - Hope’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Cooper Landing - Hope is a great place for families with children to consider.
+First of all, many other families with children live here, making Cooper Landing - Hope a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Cooper Landing - Hope has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Cooper Landing - Hope’s overall crime rate is lower than average for the country.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cooper Landing - Hope is worth considering.